nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to dimensions or effects at the nanoscale, relevant in the context of nanobiophotonic applications.

-### Expanded Definition and Usage\nNanobiophotonic technologies are pivotal in revolutionizing how we visualize, diagnose, and treat diseases at the cellular and molecular levels.
+### Expanded Definition and Usage:
+Nanobiophotonic technologies are pivotal in revolutionizing how we visualize, diagnose, and treat diseases at the cellular and molecular levels.
 By leveraging the unique optical properties of nanomaterials, such as enhanced light absorption, scattering, and emission characteristics, nanobiophotonic systems can achieve unprecedented levels of specificity and sensitivity in detecting and imaging biological tissues.
 These advancements enable early disease detection, real-time monitoring of biological processes, and the precise targeting of therapeutics at the cellular level.